chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Word Length and Word Index Notation can be used to define the notion of *Boundary Words*, which will be utilized in the main results about Palindromes.

-To illustrate another simplification effected by Index notation in formal proofs about Language, consider how laborious the proof of the following Theorem 2.1.2 would be without the ability to refer to Characters embedded in Strings and Words embedded in Sentences.
+To illustrate another simplification effected by Index notation in formal proofs about Language, consider how laborious the proof of the following Theorem 2.1.2 would be without the ability to refer to Characters embedded in Strings and Words embedded in Sentences through Index notation.

 **Theorem 2.1.2** ∀ ζ, ξ ∈ C:sub:`L`: Λ(ζξ) ≤ Λ(ζ) + Λ(ξ)